 Filing an extension allows taxpayers to file a late tax return without penalty, but it doesn't give them additional time to pay their tax.
-That's still due on April 15 and late payments will incur penalties.
+That's still due by April 18 in 2022 and late payments will incur penalties.

 Taxpayers can receive an automatic six-month extension to file their returns – to Oct.
-15 instead of April 15 – by filing IRS Form 4868, the Application for Automatic Extension of Time to File U.S. Individual Income Tax Return.
+17 instead of April 18 in 2022 – by filing IRS Form 4868, the Application for Automatic Extension of Time to File U.S. Individual Income Tax Return.
 You can find Form 4868 by visiting IRS.gov/forms and searching for it by number.
 You must typically include your tax payment when you file for the extension.